Second Show: Reception

-The film was commercial success.
+The film was a commercial success.
 Nowrunning rated the film 2.5 out of 5 and said, "Srinath Rajendran's film does have a head-spinning quality to it that leaves you dazed at times, but remains entertaining and witty to the hilt".
-IndiaGlitz rated the movie 6.5 out of 10 by saying "Overall, Second show though with its share of little negatives, is an honest effort that deserves to be encouraged".Rediff gave the film a rating of 2 out of 5 stars and said the movie was disappointing.
-Sify in its review said that "It is Dulquer’s amazing screen presence and a matured acting style that makes the movie an engaging watch." concluding "Ultimately, it's an above average film, at best time-pass viewing.
-Watch it with no expectations and if you’re ready to think unconventional, this film could be a nice option."
+IndiaGlitz rated the movie 6.5 out of 10 by saying "Overall, Second show though with its share of little negatives, is an honest effort that deserves to be encouraged".
+Rediff.com gave the film a rating of 2 out of 5 stars and said the movie was disappointing.
+Sify in its review said that "It is Dulquer's amazing screen presence and a matured acting style that makes the movie an engaging watch." concluding "Ultimately, it's an above average film, at best time-pass viewing.
+Watch it with no expectations and if you're ready to think unconventional, this film could be a nice option."